 Moreover, the two LIGOs in the US are located in Livingston Parish , Louisiana and Hanford , Washington.
 Both are L-shaped and of the same size–their arms are all 4km long.
-The two Ls are in different directions, and they are separated by 3030.3 kilometers on land, which means the planes that these observatories are on form a nonzero dihedral angle.
-[33] Therefore, it is guaranteed that gravitational waves from any directions can be detected, given enough sensitivity.
+The two Ls are in different directions, and they are separated by 3030.3 kilometers on land, which means the planes that these observatories are on form a nonzero dihedral angle [33].
+Therefore, it is guaranteed that gravitational waves from any directions can be detected, given enough sensitivity.

 September 2016 4